As people start working remotely, hackers are trying to exploit our anxieties

 Experts say that cybercrooks are at this very moment devising ways of taking advantage of millions of employees transitioning to work-from-home situations.
 They know that employees will be connecting to their companies’ servers and other resources in a very different way.
 They are also aware that many employees will be doing their work on computers normally used for personal affairs, and that other workers will rely more on their mobile devices in the absence of a work computer.

 We’ve already seen several coronavirus-related exploits, like the classy folks who created a fake Johns Hopkins virus-tracking map.
 If you mistakenly go to the false site to look for information about the virus’s spread, you’ll be exposed to malware that steals your credit card numbers.
-Hackers have even begun sending emails posing as the CDC, saying “we noticed that the outbreak has intensified in your area; please go to this address for further information and instructions.'”
+Hackers have even begun sending emails posing as the CDC, saying, “[W]e noticed that the outbreak has intensified in your area; please go to this address for further information and instructions.”
 When the recipient clicks the link, a virus is installed on their computer.

-“We’ve seen the CDC emails, the WHO emails, we’ve seen the phone calls asking employees to transfer money into this account to support the company’s ‘coronavirus fund’,” says Ann Johnson, VP of the Cybersecurity Solutions Group at Microsoft.
+“We’ve seen the CDC emails, the WHO emails, we’ve seen the phone calls asking employees to transfer money into this account to support the company’s ‘coronavirus fund,'” says Ann Johnson, VP of the Cybersecurity Solutions Group at Microsoft.

 The coronavirus might be the thing that finally pushes some companies to insist on, and employees to accept, important security measures like two-factor identification.

-“[A] lot of the threats are going to come from phishing attacks and from man- in-the-middle attacks,” Johnson says.
+“[A] lot of the threats are going to come from phishing attacks and from man-in-the-middle attacks,” Johnson says.
 “So a fundamental first step is implementing multi-factor identification across the organization.
 It’s not as heavy a lift as it might seem, and it’ll prevent those phishing kinds of attacks.”

 For IT professionals, the migration home of large parts of the workforce will create a whole new set of security risks, not to mention a big increase in support requests.
 Some in IT are used to supporting a certain number of employees whose work is primarily outside the office, while most other employees do their work at an office on a company-owned computer.
 But when that ratio suddenly flips and the majority of employees is now working remotely, the company may not have the security infrastructure set up to handle it, says New York-based cybersecurity attorney Stephen Breidenbach.
 IT pros can find themselves playing catch-up to cover the new security exposure, he says.

 Usually, IT staff can easily access work computers to make sure the latest security and monitoring software as well as the latest security patches are installed.
 This gets harder when everybody is working at home.
-“Unless all those protections are installed an attacker has less barriers to breaking in,” says Breidenbach, who co-chairs the Cybersecurity, Privacy and Technology practice at the law firm of Moritt Hock & Hamroff LLP.
+“Unless all those protections are installed, an attacker has less barriers to breaking in,” says Breidenbach, who co-chairs the cybersecurity, privacy and technology practice at the law firm of Moritt Hock & Hamroff LLP.
 “Sophisticated hackers could likely manipulate this crisis to trick a company’s IT staff to thinking they are employees and allow access to the company system.”

 For instance, hackers could send emails to remote employees that look as if they’re coming from the company’s IT team.
 “They say something like ‘you should go to this website because we want to reauthenticate you (on the network),” Breidenbach says.
 When the employee follows the link and enters their credentials, the hacker could immediately capture that data.
 Then they would be able to use those credentials to impersonate the employee, enabling them to gain direct access to any company resources connected to that network.